JGallegoPerez/subjective_qual_estimator/README.md

 ###########MENU PICTURE

-## csv and experimentation
+## .CSV file and experimentation

 The program saves a .CSV file, called "*subs_ratings.csv*" that contains the images' names, first/regular ratings, superframe ratings, quality estimations (at this point, identified with the numbers of copies to save for the stack) and stack weights (representing the impact, in percentage, that each weighted image will have over the whole stack), (see Figure below).
+This file can be opened with .CSV plugins from your IDE of choice, or externally with Excel or other spreadsheet softwares.

 #############CSV FILE PICTURE